goombalab/phi-mamba/README.md

 Phi-Mamba is a subquadratic, Mamba-based model distilled from Phi-1.5 using the MOHAWK method with only 3B tokens.
 MOHAWK allows cross-architectural distillation from Transformers by viewing Attention and, in this case, SSMs as sequence transformations that can be aligned.
 MOHAWK consists of three stages which gradually increase the scope of distillation: starting from each layer's matrix mixer, then to the hidden state of each layer, and finally the entire model.

 ## Installation
 Installation instructions are heavily inspired by the original [state-spaces/mamba](https://github.com/state-spaces/mamba) repo.
-Note, `torch>=2.3` has seemed to give issues with the package, so please use `torch==2.2` for now
+Note, `torch>=2.2` has seemed to give issues with the package, so please use `torch==2.1` for now

-- [Optional] `pip install causal-conv1d==1.2.0post1`: an efficient implementation of a simple causal Conv1d layer used inside the Mamba block.
+- [Optional] `pip install causal_conv1d==1.1.1`: an efficient implementation of a simple causal Conv1d layer used inside the Mamba block.
-- `pip install mamba-ssm==2.2.2`: the core Mamba package.
+- `pip install mamba-ssm`: the core Mamba package.
-- `pip install flash-attn==2.5.6`: only used for the hybrid Phi-Mamba model
+- `pip install flash-attn==2.5.8`: only used for the hybrid Phi-Mamba model

 ## Usage